Bullet point briefing: the latest regeneration news from Havelock

 - A student from Belvue School is currently completing a paid work placement with Catalyst’s Environmental Services team.

 - Groundwork London ran a stall at ‘Life’s Better by Water’ to engage residents of Havelock and those living in the surrounding area about waste issues.
 The stall engaged approximately 50 people throughout the event.
 The main themes were, fly-tipping, littering and recycling.

 In the next month:

 - Construction work on Leeward, Bowline, Rudderstock and Daubenton Houses will continue.
-Also, the scaffolding to Leeward and Bowline Houses will be installed.

 - Bouygues UK will continue working on the realignment of Hillary Road.

 - We will launch a new project to tackle fly-tipping at Havelock working with Groundwork London.
 The next steps are baseline monitoring (recycling participation, recycling bin fill rates and fly tipping incidences) and planning community events and resident training.

 - There’s still time to support our crowdfunding bid with The Sharks, to transform 4 of the disused garage spaces on Havelock into a canoe club for the benefit of children, young people and adults living locally.
 To find out more or support the initiative, take a look at our crowdfunding page.

 - IT drop-in sessions are taking place every Wednesday at the Catalyst office, 33 Hunt Road.